 This spring, when I reenrolled at the gym, I saw a flyer for the upcoming spring swimming lessons session.
 I used the same tactic—I pretty much registered Mark without asking for anyone’s opinion.
 Hey, I read The Art of War too.
 It was perfect, I argued.
 My gym is close to home, it’s very clean and classes were on Fridays at 4:30 p.m.

-And this is how I went from being the kid who, two and a half decades ago, was taken to activities to being the responsible and fun—for once!—mother taking her child to an activity.
+And this is how I went from being the kid who, two and a half decades ago, was taken to activities to being responsible and fun—for once!—mother taking her child to an activity.

 The weekly adventure starts around 4:00 p.m., in the family locker room packed with other kids and mothers.
 Mark doesn’t want to chat with anyone (“I’m too shy,” he warns me every time) but for some reason, he likes to share random bits of information while taking off his clothes, and I’m always afraid he’s going to choose this precise moment to ask one of the “big” questions.
 I mean, I already had the “by the way, how did I get out of your belly?” and “are you going to die?” questions a propos of nothing while making dinner.
 Fortunately, so far, he mostly brags about the amazing new stuff he learned—“piece of cake… it means that something is really easy!” he whispered to my ear last week as if he was sharing classified info.

 Then we wait for the swimming instructor, a pretty hot twenty-something dude who looks like he could play in a stoner movie.
-Other kids usually eat a snack, Mark would rather play absentmindedly with my belly button ring—(“Can I have one too?”)—and sing this annoying and catchy shark song.
+Other kids usually eat a snack, but Mark would rather play absentmindedly with my belly button ring—(“Can I have one too?”)—and sing this annoying and catchy shark song.

 At 4:30 p.m., the kids are taken to the pool and I move to the “café” where I don’t order a protein shake, whatever that is, but nurse a Coke Zero.
 Parents aren’t allowed at the poolside but I’m just behind the glass window.
-This is Mark’s time to shine and this is my time as a mother to watch him carefully because in thirty minutes, I’ll be quizzed—“did you see when I did that?”
+This is Mark’s time to shine and this is my time as a mother to watch him carefully because, in thirty minutes, I’ll be quizzed—“did you see when I did that?”
 “Did you see me?”

 As soon as I sit down and Mark spots me, I see him mouth “THIS IS MOMMY!” to the other kids, who naturally assume their mommy is here and look disappointed when they see me.
-Then he gives me a thumb up, winks and smiles.
+Then he gives me a thumbs up, winks and smiles.

 And if he doesn’t pay attention, he gets splashed by other kids.